jjjjjeb/NJAir_EDA/Historical_Air_Pollution_EDA.md

 ![Fig](Images/cadmium_yearly_city_mean.png)

-### How had the air quality changed in cities with more than 10 years of observational data?
+### How has the air quality improved in areas that have had observations of 10 years or more?
+For the Cadmium data the average air quality is not steady and fluctuates, but the last 3 years evaluated (204 to 2016) shows an increase of this toxins for the Cities of Camden, Highland Park, Elizabeth and Hopatcong, and and increase of last year evaluated (2016) for Newark and New Brunswick.

 ## Additional Observations for Cadmium
 ### What Years have more Risk of getting cancer?